-GDS Link offers custom Credit Scorecard Model Development, Monitoring and Implementation Services that allow lenders to evaluate credit-worthiness based on conventional demographical, financial, bureau and behavioral data.
+GDS Link offers custom Credit Scorecard Model Development, Monitoring, and Implementation Services that allow lenders to evaluate creditworthiness based on the conventional demographical, financial, bureau, and behavioral data.

 What is Credit Risk Scorecard Reporting?

 You can tell when a customer or prospect account might pay late if you’ve seen the signs before.
 At the same time, you know when things look too good to be true.
-Credit professionals interpret data – many different types of data – to inform this “hunch” and arrive at a logical decision of credit terms and limits.
-It’s a combination of smart data, sharp instincts, and time spent on due diligence.
+Credit professionals interpret many different types of data to inform this “hunch” and arrive at a logical decision regarding credit terms and limits.
+It combines smart data, sharp instincts, and time spent on due diligence.

-Credit Risk scorecards are mathematical models that attempt to provide a quantitative estimate of the probability that a customer will display a defined behavior (e.g. loan default, bankruptcy or a lower level of delinquency) with respect to their current or proposed credit position.
-Credit Risk scoring uses observations or data from borrowers who defaulted on their loans plus observations on a large number of borrowers who have not defaulted.
+Credit Risk scorecards are mathematical models that attempt to provide a quantitative estimate of the probability that a customer will display a defined behavior (e.g., loan default, bankruptcy, or a lower level of delinquency) concerning their current or proposed credit position.
+Credit Risk scoring uses observations or data from borrowers who defaulted on their loans plus observations on many borrowers who have not defaulted.
 Statistically, estimation techniques such as logistic regression are used to create estimates of the probability of default based on this historical data.
-This model can be used to predict the probability of default for new clients using the same observation characteristics (e.g. age, income, house owner).
+This model can be used to predict the probability of default for new clients using the same observation characteristics (e.g., age, income, house owner).
 The default probabilities are then scaled to a “credit score.”
 This score ranks clients by riskiness without explicitly identifying their probability of default.

-Scorecards form the back-bone of decision making for many financial institutions.
+Scorecards form the backbone of decision-making for many financial institutions.
 They are used in the account management of key decision areas like collections and authorizations, for example.
-They can tell us whether to accept or decline a customer for a particular credit-based product or tell us the percentage of a customer’s outstanding balance that will be recovered over a certain period of time.
+They can tell us whether to accept or decline a customer for a particular credit-based product or the percentage of a customer’s outstanding balance that will be recovered over a certain period.

 Types of Credit Risk Scorecard Reporting

-There are a number of credit scoring techniques such as hazard rate modeling, reduced form credit models, the weight of evidence models, linear or logistic regression.
+Several credit scoring techniques include hazard rate modeling, reduced form credit models, the weight of evidence models, and linear or logistic regression.
 The primary differences involve the assumptions required about the explanatory variables and the ability to model continuous versus binary outcomes.
-Some of these techniques are superior to others indirectly estimating the probability of default.
+Some of these techniques are superior to others, indirectly estimating the probability of default.

-A typical misnomer about credit scoring is that the only trait that matters is whether you have actually made payments on time as well as satisfied your monetary obligations in a prompt way.
-While a borrower’s payment background is essential, it still just composes just over one-third of the credit rating score.
+A typical misnomer about credit scoring is that the only trait that matters is whether you have made payments on time and promptly satisfied your monetary obligations.
+While a borrower’s payment background is essential, it still composes just over one-third of the credit rating score.

-Our custom scorecard reporting and documentation provides detailed insight into the development process, sample populations and good vs. bad definitions, along with model descriptions and the relationship between score, population and bad rate.
+Our custom scorecard reporting and documentation provide detailed insight into the development process, sample populations, good vs. bad definitions, model descriptions, and the relationship between score, population, and bad rate.
 To meet regulatory requirements, the entire process is documented and fully auditable by a third party.

 Key Features of a Credit Risk Scorecard Model

 Credit scorecards for new accounts typically utilize four to five variables.
-These variables usually include credit scores from third-party credit bureaus such as delinquency score, failure score, fraud score, payment raying, and rating code.
-Some institutions use dozens of variables while some like to keep it simple.
-Other data can include payment experiences, public record information, financial information, and firmographic information.
+These variables usually include credit scores from third-party credit bureaus such as delinquency, failure, fraud, payment ray, and rating codes.
+Some institutions use dozens of variables, while some like to keep it simple.
+Other data include payment experiences, public records, and financial and firmographic information.